ihebu/snake/README.md

 # Snake Game

-This is a basic python implementation for the snake game using [pygame](https://github.com/pygame/pygame) module.
+This is a basic python implementation for the snake game.

 ![test](img/snake.gif)